tmartial/Projet_SD/README.md

 Next release functionalities :
 - Pre-select the attributes of your portrait !
 For a faster and more accurate selection, the software will ask you to choose a few characteristics, in order to show already filtered faces.
 - Are you feeling lost during the identification ?
 Click on the Help Button to see the tutorial once again, at any time.
+- Visualize the selection face portraits with an improved resolution.
+- You don't really feel comfortable with using a terminal ?
+Run the software easily, with no command line requirements.

 ### Authors:
 For bug reports and feedback do not hesitate to contact the authors: